 Naturally, this answer assumes that you know the requirements for your degree program.
 Note that filing a plan of study and updating it regularly will assist you in this process.

 The database used by Oasis needs to be updated.
-Contact the department administrative assistant who will assist you in correcting this problem.
+Contact your academic advisor and then the department administrative assistant who will assist you in correcting this problem.

 Because of advances in technology engineering curricula are always subject to change.
 When changes occur every effort is made to not penalize students who are following an outdated course plan.
 For every course that is no longer offered there is an equivalent course(s) that can be taken.
 Every course that was taken following the old curriculum will count towards graduation and there is no need to take the new equivalent course(s).
 If you have any doubts always check with your academic advisor.